AANN 28/03/2024

 Results

-We wouldn't expect this process to have impacted on the performance of the CNN classifier, but it is nice to see on the test set it is still getting \(>99\%\) accuracy.
+the CNN classifier, but it is nice to see on the test set it is still

 Figure 1 shows the scores of samples from the test set based on whether they correspond to digits within the training data (digits 0–4) or those from outside (digits 5–9).
 The ROC AUC2 for these scores is 0.88.
 This ROC AUC isn't as high as what I had expected given the results in the paper, but it seems like a reasonable starting point for very little tuning.